syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### SplitButton

-You can render a SplitButton item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `SplitButton`.
-Also, you can customize the split button using [ribbonSplitButtonSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonSplitButtonSettingsModel/).
+By setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `SplitButton` you can render a SplitButton item.
+You can also customize the SplitButton item through [ribbonSplitButtonSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonSplitButtonSettingsModel/) which provides options such as `iconCss`, `items`, `target` and more.

 #### Target

-You can make use of [target](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonSplitButtonSettingsModel/#target) property which specifies the selector for the element to be shown in the SplitButton popup.
+The [target](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonSplitButtonSettingsModel/#target) property specifies the element selector to be shown in the SplitButton popup.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}